shubhamkumar10587/Power_bi_dashboard/README.md

 # Power_bi_dashboard
-Designed a dashboard for a supermarket, indicating the profit, loss, total sales etc. of the all the stores across the Country with visual representation.
+Designed a dashboard for a Superstore, indicating the profit, loss, total sales etc. of the all the stores across the Country with visual representation.
-## link to view power_bi Dashboard -https://app.powerbi.com/groups/me/reports/2c99898e-d942-479b-8c42-447544cd42f3/ReportSection
+## link to view publix_superstore_profit_report -https://app.powerbi.com/groups/me/reports/bfa869de-6132-482f-9d35-698060282b02/ReportSection